ZoraidaVallejo/email/README.md

 This folder contains:

-- **functions**: A variety of functions for manage/modify colors, search/extend maps and do some mathematical operations.
-You will also find a file named `fn-shame`, where all the functions that are not properly documented with the [SassDoc annotations](http://sassdoc.com/annotations/) are.
+- `functions/`: A variety of functions for manage/modify colors, search/extend maps and do some mathematical operations.
+You will also find a file named **fn-shame**, where all the functions that are not properly documented with the [SassDoc annotations](http://sassdoc.com/annotations/) are.
-- **mixins**: Chunks of style rules.
+- `mixins/`: Chunks of style rules.
 For now, it only has a mixin to declare a `font-face` rule.
-- **settings**: All the variables are declared here: available colors, font-sizes, dimentions and other stuff.
+- `settings/`: All the variables are declared here: available colors, font-sizes, dimentions and other stuff.

 #### Partials

 Directory where the meat of the CSS is constructed.

-The following directories contain basic styles and some helper classes to create the newsletter.
-So, don't modify any file unless you really need to:
+The following directories contain basic styles and some helper classes.
+So, don't modify any of the files unless you really need to:

-- **components**: These files style some of the handlebars compoments: buttons and dividers with label.
-If you need another hbs component, please create a SCSS file with the same name and include all the styles here.
-- **layout**: Main styles of header and footer sections, and base styles of the main content containers.
+- `layout/`: Main styles of header and footer sections, and base styles of the main content.
-- **misc**: Reset styles and some helpers for development use.
+- `misc/`: Reset styles and some helpers for development use.
+- `ui-components/`: These files style some of the handlebars compoments: buttons, dividers, columns, etc.

 Now, this one is important:

-- **widgets**: Styles for all the block of the newsletter. *Add/modify/delete* SCSS files if you need to.
+- `components/`: Styles for all the *handlebar components* of the template. *Add/modify/delete* any file if you need to.

+> **Note**:
+> Some handlebar *UI components* or *components* will require a SASS partial.
+Name the new files like the handlebar component.
+For instance: **columnsGrid.hbs** → **columns-grid.scss**
+> Notice that the hbs file name is in camelCase and the SASS file uses dashes as separators.
+The reason is because you will posibly include the hbs component more than once (in my opinion, if use the dash format it becomes a little anoying to select/change/add it).

 ### Templates